Todd Helton: 2000–2006: Mid-career

-The following season, Helton had to spend time on the disabled list again, this time from April 20 to May 4, 2006, as he was diagnosed with acute terminal ileitis.
-He hit .302 with 15 home runs, 81 RBI, 40 doubles, 91 walks and a .404 on-base percentage for the season.
-He ended the season below .900 in OPS (he had .880 OPS) for the first time since entering the league in 1997 when he only played 35 games that year.
-Helton finished third on the Rockies roster in 2006 in runs (94), hits (165), doubles (40), total bases (260) and multi-hit games (42).
+The following season, Helton again missed some time with an injury.
+He was on the disabled list from April 20 to May 4, having been diagnosed with acute terminal ileitis.
+For the season, he hit .302 with 15 home runs, 81 RBI, 40 doubles, 91 walks, to go with a .404 on-base percentage.
+He ended the season below .900 in OPS (with a .880 OPS) for the first time since entering the league in 1997, which was a year in which he had he only 35 games.
+Helton finished third on the team in runs (94), hits (165), doubles (40), total bases (260), and multi-hit games (42).

 2007–2013

 Helton's power and RBI production stayed relatively level to his previous year's stats during the 2007 season, as he managed 17 home runs and 91 RBI.
-Despite these numbers being below his career averages, Helton kept up his string of seven consecutive seasons with an on-base percentage higher than .400, nine consecutive seasons with a batting average above .300, and had also been walked more times than he had struck out (a feat he had accomplished in seven of his first ten full seasons).
-Helton recorded his 1,000th career hit at Coors Field on June 20, 2007, in a 6–1 home win over the New York Yankees, becoming only the fifth active player to have 1,000 career hits in one ballpark.
+These numbers were well below his career norms, yet Helton kept up his string of seven consecutive seasons with an on-base percentage higher than .400, nine consecutive seasons with a batting average above .300, and also walked more times than he struck out (a feat he accomplished in seven of his first ten full seasons).
+Helton recorded his 1,000th career hit at Coors Field on June 20, in a 6–1 home win over the New York Yankees, becoming only the fifth active player to have 1,000 career hits in one ballpark.
 On September 9, in 4–2 home victory over the San Diego Padres, Helton hit his 35th double of the season.
 This made him the only player in MLB history to have hit 35 or more doubles in at least 10 consecutive seasons (1998–2007).
-Helton hit his 300th career home run on September 16, in a 13–0 home win over the Florida Marlins.
+Helton hit his 300th career home run on September 16 in a 13–0 home win over the Florida Marlins.
 He became the first player to hit 300 home runs for the Rockies.

+The 2007 season was a wild see-saw affair for the Rockies.
+After they began the season with a 13-1 record, threatening to run away with the division, they underwent multiple red hot and ice cold streaks, leaving them in a desperate spot in September, as they tried to earn a playoff spot for the first time since their brief October appearance of 1995.